 One part comprises the Resource Management System (RMS) with routines for managing the Cache, RAM, MMU, the branch table, configuration and the testing functions.
 The RMS is the IC Dedicated Support Software as defined in the PP [9].
-The RMS routines are stored from Infineon Technologies AG in a reserved area of the ROM but parts of it are also stored in the SOLID FLASHTM NVM.
+The RMS routines are stored from Infineon Technologies AG in a reserved area of the ROM but parts of it are also stored in the SOLID FLASH[TM] NVM.
 There is no ROM space available for the user.

-The second part is the Boot Software (BOS), consisting of initialization and various testing routines and providing the different operation modes of the TOE.
+The second part is the Boot Software (BOS), in alternative versions, consisting of initialization and various testing routines and providing the different operation modes of the TOE.
 The BOS is the IC Dedicated Test Software as defined in the PP [9].
-The BOS routines are stored in the especially protected test ROM but parts of it are also stored in the SOLID FLASHTM NVM.
+The BOS routines are stored in the especially protected test ROM but parts of it are also stored in the SOLID FLASH[TM] NVM.
 The BOS is not accessible for the user software.

 The third part is the Flash Loader.
-This piece of software enables the download of the user software or parts of it to the SOLID FLASHTM NVM.
-The Flash Loader routines are stored in the especially protected test ROM but parts of it are also stored in the SOLID FLASHTM NVM.
-Depending on the order the Flash Loader comes with the BPUsoftware enabling for TOE configuration at user premises.
+This piece of software enables the download of the user software or parts of it to the SOLID FLASH[TM] NVM.
+The Flash Loader routines are stored in the especially protected test ROM but parts of it are also stored in the SOLID FLASH[TM] NVM.
+Depending on the order the Flash Loader comes with the BPU-software enabling for TOE configuration at user premises.
 After completion of the download and/or final configuration of the TOE, and prior delivery to the end user, the user is obligated to lock the Flash Loader.
 Locking is the permanent deactivation of the Flash Loader meaning that if once locked it can no more be reactivated and used.
 Note that the Flash Loader routines are always present, but are deactivated in case of the derivatives ordered without the software download option.
 Thus the user interface is identically in both cases - with and without Flash Loader on board - and consequently the related interface routines can be called in each of the derivatives.
-Already the MMU blocks calls of the Flash Loader software at derivatives coming without Flash Loader.
-In derivatives with Flash Loader the related function is performed.
+Already the MMU blocks calls of the Flash Loader software at derivatives coming without Flash Loader the related function is performed.

-The fourth part is constituted from RFAPI functions implementing a fast TOE startup and supporting the user by simplification of the required RFI settings if the contactless interface is used.
+The fourth part is constituted from RFAPI functions in the ROM implementing a fast TOE startup and supporting the user by simplification of the required RFI settings if the contactless interface is used.
+The RFAPI is not part of the TOE Security Functionality (TSF).